 When purifying a protein using IMAC, the affinity and selectivity for the protein are dependent on the metal ion and the structure of the chelating ligand.
-Generally, His-tagged proteins can be successfully purified with BabyBio Ni-NTA, but it is worthwhile to screen other metal ion and chelating ligand combinations to reduce the binding of host cell proteins.
-This is especially worth considering when purifying proteins expressed in yeast and mammalian cells since the set of impurities are much more complex in extracts from these systems than for proteins expressed in bacteria including E. coli.
+Generally, His-tagged proteins can be successfully purified with GoBio Mini Ni-NTA, but it is worthwhile to screen other metal ion and chelating ligand combinations to reduce the binding of host cell proteins.
+This is especially worth considering when purifying proteins expressed in yeast and mammalian cells since the set of impurities are much more complex in extracts from these systems than for proteins expressed in bacteria, including E. coli.
 The combination of metal ion and chelating ligand that works best for a certain protein is difficult to predict.
 Screening proteins with immobilized Ni2+, Co2+, Cu2+ and Zn2+ will generate the metal ion with the most optimal affinity and selectivity for the target protein in combination with the chosen chelating ligand.
-Screening for metal ion and chelating ligand is also recommended for purification of native proteins containing histidine, cysteine or tryptophan residues.
+Screening histidine, cysteine or tryptophan residues.